Today's Articles

 Al Young was born on this date in 1939.
 He was a Black poet, writer, and educator.

 Born in Ocean Springs, Mississippi, Young's family lived there until his father was discharged from the Navy.
 Then, the entire family moved to Detroit, Michigan.
-After graduating from high school, Young attended the University of Michigan, where he majored in Spanish.
+After graduating from high school, Young attended the University of Michigan, where he majored in Spanish language studies.
 In 1961, Young moved to San Francisco, where he pursued a music career, worked as a disc jockey and writing instructor, and held various jobs to make ends meet between musical gigs.

-Young graduated with honors and obtained his Bachelor of Arts degree from the University of California at Berkeley in 1969 when Young's first volume of poetry was published.
+Young graduated with honors and obtained his Bachelor of Arts degree from the University of California at Berkeley in 1969, when Young's first volume of poetry was published.
 Young has written three books of poetry, five novels, and four books of prose (Black Literature Criticism 2033).
-His work has appeared in magazines and newspapers such as Rolling Stone, the New York Times, the Chicago Sun-Times, and Harpers.
+His work has appeared in magazines and newspapers such as Rolling Stone, The New York Times, The Chicago Sun-Times, and Harper's.
 Young's writings have been translated into Spanish, French, German, Italian, Norwegian, Japanese, Polish, and Chinese.

 To be a Writer